-(C) Step Three - Multiply the total weighted percent change from Step Two by the existing Subscriber rates to calculate the increase or decrease to the maximum rates.
-Add the rate increase or decrease to the existing rates to derive the newly adjusted rates.

-- (D) Step Four Recalculate weightings for the following year based upon these changes. - (9) Roll-Off Box Rate Adjustment Steps.
+- (C) Step Three Multiply the total weighted percent change from Step Two by the existing Subscriber rates to calculate the increase or decrease to the maximum rates.
+Add the rate increase or decrease to the existing rates to derive the newly adjusted rates. - (D) Step Four Recalculate weightings for the following year based upon these changes.
+The "Cost Components Reweighted to Equal 100%" in Column "O" of Exhibit "G-1" (Example Rate Adjustment Formula) shall be used to calculate the Franchise Fees due for the upcoming year beginning the July 1 that rates become effective, as shown in Exhibit "I" (Example Franchise Fee Calculation). - (4) RESERVED - (5) Roll-Off Box Rate Adjustment Steps.
 All Roll-Off box rates will be adjusted using the cost component weightings identified above as described below.
-See Exhibit "G-7" - (Example Roll Off Adjustment Formula) for an example rate adjustment for Roll-Off box rates. - (A) Step One Calculate the percentage increase or decrease in the Fuel and Service indices listed in the table attached in Exhibit "H" (Rate Adjustment Indices and Initial Cost Component Weightings).
+See Exhibit "G-3" (Example Rate Adjustment Formula) for an example rate adjustment for Roll-Off box rates. - (A) Step One Calculate the percentage increase or decrease in the Fuel and Service indices listed in the table attached as Exhibit "H-2" (Rate Adjustment Indices and Initial Cost Component Weightings).
 The increase or decrease in the indices for Fuel and Service will be the change in the average annual published index between the calendar year ended the December prior to the July 1 effective date for the rate adjustment and the prior calendar year.